 Policy implementation times: Please select either terms or dates.
-If your school implements hat wearing all year round, please specify this too.
+If your centre implements hat wearing all year round, please specify this too.

-- The school uses a combination of sun protection measures for all outdoor activities during terms 1, 3 and 4 (or 1 August to 30 April), and whenever UV levels reach 3 and above at other times. - Staff will check the daily sun protection times each morning for our location using the free SunSmart Global UV app, SunSmart widget, myuv.com.au or the Bureau of Meteorology website to support the implementation of sun protection at the school.
+The centre uses a combination of sun protection measures for all outdoor activities during terms 1, 3 and 4 (or 1 August to 30 April), and whenever UV levels reach 3 and above at other times.